Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/x/X11/README.md

 -   xterm removed for now as it is likely not very useful anymore with the OOD desktop that we have now.

+-   There were issues with DBus that itself installed an older version of GLib that broke things further down the line as packages sometimes picked up that version of GLib rather than the one built in the toolchain.

+    One solution would be to build GLib before X11, but in fact, it turns out that GLib is only used in some testing so the solution was to turn this off using `-Dmodular_tests=disabled`.